-CHAPTER 1: EVOLUTION OF SUSTAINABLE DEVELOPMENT AND FRAMING OF CSR

-The global community has witnessed an unprecedented rise in interest in sustainable development over the past few decades, during which time it has evolved through several phases.
-Sustainable development is widely recognized and has become important for many sectors worldwide, particularly the energy industry.
-But how has sustainable development evolved over time?
-How is it helping to shape the pursuit of CSR?
+CHAPTER 1: EVOLUTION OF SUSTAINABLE DEVELOPMENT AND FRAMING OF CSR over the past few decades, during which time it has evolved through several phases.
+Sustainable helping to shape the pursuit of CSR?

 1.1 HOW HAS SUSTAINABLE DEVELOPMENT EVOLVED OVER TIME?